RayRizzling/js-ecdsa/README.md

 3. **Verify Signatures**:
    - The generated signature can be verified using the public key and the message.
 The verification result will be displayed, with a background color indicating whether the signature is valid (green) or invalid (red).

+4. **Sign and Verify JWTs**:
+   - To use the generated keys for JWTs, convert a JWT Payload and sign it.
+You can verify the JWT signature by using the public key.
+The verification result will indicate whether the JWT is valid or not.

 ## Example of Output